hyun-woo-oh/DL-Sort-Generator/README.md

 =======================
 This repository contains the configurable dual-layer sorter (DL-Sort) RTL generator written in Chisel.

-This work is proposed in the paper ["**DL-Sort: A Hybrid Approach to Scalable Hardware-Accelerated Fully-Streaming Sorting**"](https://ieeexplore.ieee.org/document/10472626), which was presented at the International Symposium on Circuits and Systems 2024 (**ISCAS 2024**).
+This work has been proposed in the paper ["**DL-Sort: A Hybrid Approach to Scalable Hardware-Accelerated Fully-Streaming Sorting**"](https://ieeexplore.ieee.org/document/10472626), which was presented at the International Symposium on Circuits and Systems 2024 (**ISCAS 2024**).

 Our paper has been invited to **IEEE Transactions on Circuits and Systems II: Express Briefs** Special Issue on ISCAS 2024!
 If you intend to use our hardware sorter in your research, please cite this paper using the text below.